Our Master’s in Interdisciplinary Studies Program Gives You More Options!

 Admission Requirements for the Master of Arts in Interdisciplinary Studies

 A regionally or nationally accredited bachelor’s degree with a 2.5 or above GPA is required for admission in good standing.
 Please visit our admission requirements page for more detailed admissions related information.

 - Application fee*

-- Unofficial college transcripts can be accepted with a completed transcript request form**
+- Unofficial college transcripts may be accepted with a completed official transcript request form**